dva81/dva81.github.io/_posts/2026-07-26-AI-team-calls-in-sick.md

 layout: post
 title: The Next AI Challenge Is Not Intelligence.
 It's Resilience.
 date: 2026-07-26
 description: Last week I caught myself getting frustrated with an AI assistant.
 It was slower than usual.
 It didn't quite follow my prompts.
-My first reaction was simple: "The AI isn't working."
+My first reaction was simple: The AI isn't working.
 Then I realised something...
 categories: AI Leadership
 ---